 Skip to main content

 Mission Control’s Flash Tool installs the ADOS agent on every supported companion computer.
+For each supported board it hands you a one-line install command to paste over SSH.
 Pick your starting state below to find the right path.

 Pick your starting point